Cr1st1n4R1c0/Cr1st1n4R1c0/README.md

 - The basics of HTML structure and tags.
 - How to create well-organized and visually appealing web pages.

-I’m looking to collaborate on:

-- Simple HTML projects with fellow coders (especially logistics enthusiasts!).
-- Exploring ways to use HTML for creating internal logistics dashboards or reports.

-I’m looking for help with:

-- Understanding advanced HTML concepts like forms and tables.
-- Tips on best practices for writing clean and efficient HTML code.

 Ask me about:

 - The logistics industry and its challenges.
-- How I see HTML potentially being used in logistics operations.
+- How I see what I'm learning potentially being used in my logistics operations.

 How to reach me:

-- [Replace this with your preferred contact information, like email or social media]
+- cristina.rico.rios@gmail.com

 Pronouns:

-- [Indicate your pronouns here, e.g., he/him, she/her, they/them]
+- She/her

 ⚡ Fun fact: